Meet-S0ni/kubernetescode/README.md

 `5.
 Jenkins will retag the image with new image tag on github deployment file`

 `6.
-Argocd will deploy deployments/pods and service from that deployment file to the kubernetes cluster `
+Argocd will deploy deployments/pods and service from that manifests files to the kubernetes cluster `

 ## Steps